Duet3D/wiki-content/User_manual/RepRapFirmware/Multiple_motion_systems.md

 The way that command streams that use multiple motion systems are processed depends on the source of the command stream.

+## Command streams from USB, serial input and DWC console

 For command streams from USB, async serial input (including PanelDue) and the DWC console, the commands are processed by a single GCode processor.
 This means that the ability of the system to execution motion of both systems concurrently will be limited, because when there is a long block of motion commands for one system, the GCode processor must wait until it has queued all those commands before it can process subsequent commands that are targeted at another motion system.

 | Single Gcode Processor |||